 Important: If you have set a specific duration for a child layer or layer group, that layer or group will not change if you adjust the range bar of any parent layer, parent group, or the artboard itself.

-All shared layer rows are automatically linked and animated, unless you set manual overrides.
-To manually unlink shared layers, select a shared layer and then, in the upper-right corner of the Timeline canvas, click the Unlink Layers button.
+When first creating an interaction between two artboards, all shared layer rows are automatically linked and animated, unless you set manual overrides.* To manually unlink shared layers, select a shared layer and then, in the upper-right corner of the Timeline canvas, click the Unlink Layers button.
 After unlinking the layers, the button text will change to Auto Link Layers, which you can click to link shared layers that you previously unlinked.

 There are also numerous ways to animate linked layer fills—including image fills—in Studio.